yichunzhao/jpa-cache-spring/README.md

 In Spring, it is easy to use DDL(Data definition languagte) to populate test specific schema and/or data for test class or test method; can be applied on the class or method level.

-@SqlGroup allows repeat @Sql
+Define multiple @Sql set or using @SqlGroup to repeat @Sql

 #### Path-resource Sematics

 Each path is interpreted as a Spring resource.
-Folder resources are projected into the class path root, which can referred by keyword *classpath:* or *'/'*
+Folders,  resources and test resources are projected to the class path root, which can referred by keyword *classpath:* or *'/'*

-A plain path, like "xx-test.sql" is referred to the package path that the class is defined.
+"classpath:data.sql" or "/schema.sql".
+A plain path, like "xyz-test.sql" is referred to the package path that the class is defined.

-"data.sql"